The Eye of the Heron (a short fiction story)

 Ignoring their evil ranting I picked up a brick from the ground at the side of the crumbling building.
 Then I threw it, with all my strength, at a ground floor window, smashing it.
 Quickly, I lit the molotov cocktail and also tossed it through the broken window, before beating a hasty retreat from the scene.

-Crime in this city is out of control and the authorities seem helpless to curb it.
+Crime in this city is out of control and the authorities seem helpless to kerb it.

 I sent a text to my friend Little Lenny to see if he wanted to meet me here for a late night coffee.
 I knew I wouldn't be getting to sleep for hours.